 We have made a commitment that the sale of new petrol and diesel cars will be brought to an end by 2040 and weare consulting on plans to bring forward the date to as early as 2035.
 We are investing massive sums in research and development to make electric cars a more practical affordable option for people.
-That includes the £250 billion Faraday Challenge to improve battery technology.
+That includes the £250 million Faraday Challenge to improve battery technology.
 We are pushing forward a major programme to improve the network of electric charging points across the country.

 In recent years, the Government has provided almost £150 million in support of measures that will help improve air quality in London.
 That includes funding to retrofit hundreds of buses to reduce emissions.
-Last year alone, £10m was allocated to the London Mayor for cleaner buses.
+In 2018 alone, £10m was allocated to the London Mayor for cleaner buses.
 I am concerned that the Mayor of London has not made more progress on air quality measures or delivering a low emissions bus fleet, despite the very significant resources he has been given by the Government to do this.

 In my former role as Environment Secretary I pushed forward measures to improve air quality and I shall continue to do that from the backbenches as MP for Chipping Barnet, so children and young people can live longer healthier lives.